jackytsheng/git-learning-/_posts/2020/11/02/2020-11-02-hosting-bedrock-minecraft-server-on-AWS-lightsail.markdown

 Happy crafting !!

 Note:

 - That currently the minecraft server would automatically shut down if left unattended.
 So a manual reboot may be necessarily.

-- When Relaunching instance, make sure the new network port is configured `UDP` with range 19132 - 19133
+- When Relaunching instance, make sure the new network port is configured `UDP` with range 19132 - 19133.

+- It's likely that performance is not sufficient when the world gets large.
+In that case switch to EC2 performance optimsed instance may help. (but I'd rather rent a server if can't be bother to manage all the infrastructure XD)